Mental health during the perimenopause and menopause: Part 1 – introduction to hormonal changes, HRT and mood disorders

-This module is temporarily unavailable while it is being updated to ensure it remains clinically relevant, with management strategies updated in line with updated NICE guidance.
+This module is temporarily unavailable while it is being updated in line with our Module Updates programme.
 Please come back soon or bookmark to complete at a later date.

 The perimenopause and menopause transitions represent a window of vulnerability for the development of mood disturbance in women.
 This can be explained by the marked variability in hormonal milieu that can at this time include a greater degree of oestrogen variability, low oestrogen levels, less frequent production of progesterone and a gradual loss of testosterone.
 The effect of these hormonal changes is likely to cause marked aberrations in intracranial neurotransmitters.